 The Navigator Certificate in Human Services and Community Justice

 The Navigator Certificate in Human Services and Community Justice is a training program offered twice a year for people with lived experience in the criminal legal system.
-Developed in partnership with John Jay faculty, employers in the field of criminal justice and reentry, and people with past criminal legal system involvement, the curriculum focuses on the skills entry-level and prospective employees need to apply their lived experience toward a career of serving others.
+Developed in partnership with John Jay faculty, employers in the field of criminal justice and reentry, and people with past criminal legal system involvement; the curriculum focuses on the skills entry-level and prospective employees need to apply their lived experience toward a career of serving others.

 NAVIGATOR CERTIFICATE TRAINING COURSE